William-Thomas-Riker/Android-app-via-Java-230319/README.md

 - 2 way data binding
 - @InverseMethod
 - extention of BaseObservable
-    Instead of implementing a 'ViewModel', the data for data binding were made by members of a subclass of 'BaseObservable'.
+    Instead of implementing a 'ViewModel', the data for data binding were provided by members of a subclass of 'BaseObservable'.
     As a result, it was possible to prevent any loss of display even when the screen was rotated.
 - IME optional listener
     When you press the 'NEXT' button, the input value will be aligned to two decimal places.